Our patients

 Beaver indoor pen

 This orphaned beaver kit was transferred to us by another BC wildlife rehabilitation centre.
-It is was fed beaver milk formula upon arrival and has since been weaned to join our other kit.
-Together they will have access to the heated indoor "beaver hotel" and a large outdoor enclosure.
+It is was fed beaver milk formula upon arrival and has since been weaned to join our other male kit.
+Together they have access to the heated indoor beaver pen and a large outdoor braver enclosure.

 Baby Nelson